 Welcome to OUR Project RED Van

-Project RED Van is giving period talks in local school communities to help normalize the conversation around periods, reduce the stigma and shame, promote education about menstrual cycles, and even addressing period poverty by bringing FREE period products to our washrooms- barrier free!
+Project RED Van is providing menstrual cycle education in local school communities to help normalize the conversation around periods, reduce stigma and shame, and promote education about menstrual cycles.
+They are also addressing period poverty by bringing FREE period products to our washroomsβ€”barrier-free!

 Join our waitlist!